Abusayeed-dev/Shipping-Sales-Performance/README.md

 Renewal calendar, at-risk ACV, churn flagging.

-- **$25.4K of margin-at-risk ACV** — Flat-Fee contracts with thin margin renewing within the year.
+- **$13.50K of margin-at-risk ACV** — Flat-Fee contracts with thin margin renewing within 6 months.
 Standard practice is to renegotiate up before auto-renewal or migrate to PAYS where revenue scales with usage.
-- **Renewal rate at 2.2% is a calculation artifact** — most contracts haven't reached their renewal date yet.
+- **Renewal rate at 92.3% is ver healthy** .
 The actionable number is **"Due in 30 Days" — 3 contracts** that drive next week's customer-success conversations.

 ### 4 · Upsell Gaps
 ![View 4 – Upsell Gaps](<images/view4_Upsell Gaps.png>)